 Kristen Huntley, Ph.D.

-NCCAM program officer Kristen Huntley, Ph.D., joined NCCAM in 2011.
+NCCAM program director Kristen Huntley, Ph.D., joined NCCAM in 2011.
 Dr. Huntley administers a portfolio of research grants focused on the mechanisms of action, efficacy, and effectiveness of complementary health practices that may contribute to symptom management in medical and mental health conditions.
 She works to stimulate research and oversees grants in the areas of acupuncture, adherence to medication, dissemination and implementation of research findings, complementary health practices to improve coping with pain and comorbid conditions, and the use of integrative models of care in military populations, pain clinics, and primary care settings.

 Dr. Huntley is NCCAM’s representative to the NIH Adherence Research Network.